Do you have a job? Get more jobs. Do you own a house? Buy another one. Do you eat avocado toast? Try plain.

 Meal Planning

 This goes hand in hand with the shopping list.
 If you aren’t planning your weekly meals, then the chances are you have a lot of food waste and a lot of wasted cash.
-When you plan your meals, you give yourself the opportunity to batch cook too.
-Meaning you can cook for half the week in one go, and you are going to save a serious amount on the shopping by doing that.
+When you plan your meals, you allow yourself to batch cook too.
+Meaning you can cook for half the week in one go, and you will save money a serious amount on the shopping by doing that.

 Bulk Buying